TheRolfFR/Stranger_Things_lights_arduino/README.md

 Perfect Halloween project based on Stranger Things season 1 !

-The goal is to reproduced the given image with simple components :
+The goal is to reproduce the given image with simple components :

 ![Screenshot from the show](./ArtAndScreenshots/stranger-things-xmas-lights1.jpg)